 - Generally, ebooks are cheaper than their paper equivalents.

-- New titles are available immediately on their day of publication, often before they hit stores on Australian shores.
+- New titles are available immediately on their day of publication, often before they hit stores in Australia.

 - Ebooks can be bought from online book stores or borrowed from your local e-library using the Overdrive application if you have a Kobo e-reader.

 If you're shopping for an e-reader you'll inevitably face this question.
 Am I better off buying a tablet and getting more bang for my buck?
 Here are some good reasons to go with a simple e-reader:

-- They can store thousands of ebooks, either on the device or on a removable storage card.
+- They can store thousands of ebooks, either on the device or sometimes on a removable storage card.

 - Their low power usage means they have exceptional battery life, so most models can last several thousand page turns per charge.
 That can give you weeks of uninterrupted reading.